Cisco-AMP/amp4e_splunk_events_input/README.md

 ### License

-This project is licensed under the BSD 2-clause "Simplified" License - see the [LICENSE.txt](LICENSE.txt) file for details
+This project is licensed under the BSD 2-clause "Simplified" License - see the [LICENSE](LICENSE) file for details

 ### Acknowledgments